Authorities tracked the Idaho student killings suspect as he drove cross-country to Pennsylvania, sources say

 What happens next

-Kohberger was arraigned Friday morning in Pennsylvania and is being held without bail pending his extradition hearing on January 3, records show.
+Kohberger was arraigned Friday morning in Pennsylvania and is being held without bail, records show.

-The suspect has the option to waive extradition and return to Idaho voluntarily.
-But if he chooses not to, Moscow police will have to initiate extradition proceedings through the governor's office, which could take some time, Fry said.
+Kohberger intends to waive his extradition hearing to expedite his transport to Idaho, Monroe County Chief Public Defender Jason LaBar said in a statement to CNN on Saturday.

+"Mr. Kohberger is eager to be exonerated of these charges and looks forward to resolving these matters as promptly as possible," LaBar said.

 Even with a suspect charged, law enforcement's work is far from over, prosecutors said.